-Provide information regarding proof of damages and specific information to help prove liability in the different types of nursing home cases (abuse, neglect, burns, and others).Join Litigation Group
+Provide information regarding proof of damages and specific information to help prove liability in the different types of nursing home cases (abuse, neglect, burns, and others).Join the Litigation Group

 Elderly and disabled individuals suffer horrendous abuse and neglect daily in nursing homes and other long-term care facilities throughout the United States.
 Negligent care and treatment results in pressure sores (decubitus ulcers), malnutrition, dehydration, and pneumonia.
 Lack of supervision and purposeful activities lead to wandering, falls, burns as a result of unsupervised smoking, and physical, mental, and emotional deterioration.
 Abuse includes sexual assault and rape; physical beatings and injury including intentional burns; and excessive use of physical and chemical restraint for staff convenience.
 This neglect and abuse often results in painful deaths of nursing home residents.